-- 1. A PCP client should construct a set of candidate source addresses (Section 4 of [RFC6724]), based on application input and PCP [RFC6887] constraints.
+1. A PCP client should construct a set of candidate source addresses (Section 4 of [RFC6724]), based on application input and PCP [RFC6887] constraints.
 For example, when sending a PEER or a MAP with FILTER request for an existing TCP connection, the only candidate source address is the source address used for the existing TCP connection.
-But when sending a MAP request for a service that will accept incoming connections, the candidate source addresses may be all of the node's IP addresses, or some subset of IP addresses on which the service is configured to listen. - 2.
-The PCP client then sorts the PCP server IP addresses as per Section 6 of [RFC6724] using the candidate source addresses selected in the previous step as input to the destination address selection algorithm.
+But when sending a MAP request for a service that will accept incoming connections, the candidate source addresses may be all of the node's IP addresses, or some subset of IP addresses on which the service is configured to listen.

-- 3. The PCP client initializes its Maximum Retransmission Count (MRC) to 4. - 4.
+- 2. The PCP client then sorts the PCP server IP addresses as per Section 6 of [RFC6724] using the candidate source addresses selected in the previous step as input to the destination address selection algorithm. - 3.
+The PCP client initializes its Maximum Retransmission Count (MRC) to 4. - 4.
 The PCP client sends its PCP messages following the retransmission procedure specified in Section 8.1.1 of [RFC6887].
 If no response is received after MRC attempts, the PCP client retries the procedure with the next IP address in the sorted list.
-The PCP client SHOULD ignore any response received from an IP address after exhausting MRC attempts for that particular IP address.
-If, when sending PCP requests, the PCP client receives a hard ICMP error [RFC1122] it SHOULD immediately try the next IP address from the list of PCP server IP addresses. - If the PCP client has exhausted all IP addresses configured for a given PCP server, the procedure SHOULD be repeated every fifteen (15) minutes until the PCP request is successfully answered. - 6.
+If, when sending PCP requests, the PCP client receives a hard ICMP error [RFC1122] it MUST immediately try the next IP address from the list of PCP server IP addresses. - 5.
+If the PCP client has exhausted all IP addresses configured for a given PCP server, the procedure SHOULD be repeated every fifteen (15) minutes until the PCP request is successfully answered. - 6.
 Once the PCP client has successfully received a response from a PCP server's IP address, all subsequent PCP requests to that PCP server are sent on the same IP address until that IP address becomes unresponsive.
 In case the IP address becomes unresponsive, the PCP client clears the cache of sorted destination addresses and follows the steps described above to contact the PCP server again.

 For efficiency, the PCP client SHOULD use the same Mapping Nonce for requests sent to all IP addresses belonging to the same PCP server.
+As a reminder, nonce validation checks are performed when operating in the Simple Threat Model (Section 18.1 of [RFC6887]) to defend against some off-path attacks.